scribeGriff/ConvoLab/README.md

 You can also save the calculated data (ie, x.data) in tab delimited format to an external file as follows:

-    x.export('myPath/myExternalFile.txt');
+    x.exportToFile('myPath/myExternalFile.txt');

-This format allows you to import your data to Matlab, Scilab or other similar tools for plotting, post processing, etc.
+This format allows you to import your data to Matlab, Scilab or other similar tools for plotting, post processing, etc.  You can also arrange to send the data to a client over a websocket:

+    y.exportToWeb('local', 8080);

 **RandomizedSelection:**  Performs a linear time selection for a certain order statistic from a list of unsorted data.
 A thorough description of the algorithm can be found at [the blog entry at scribegriff.com](http://http://www.scribegriff.com/studios/index.php?post/2012/05/31/A-Linear-Time-Randomized-Selection-Algorithm-in-Dart "Linear Time Randomized Selection Algorithm").
 A simple example is as follows: